 Predictive Models and Supervised Learning

 Predictive models do as their name implies.
 Predictive models predict one value based on other values.
-For example, a model might predict who is mostly likely to buy a plane ticket or purchase a specific book.
+For example, a model might predict who is most likely to buy a plane ticket or purchase a specific book.

 Predictive models are intimately connected with supervised learning.
-Supervised learning is a form of machine learning in which the predictive model is given clear direction as to what it they need to learn and how to do it.
+Supervised learning is a form of machine learning in which the predictive model is given clear direction as to what they need to learn and how to do it.

-For example, if we want to predict who will be accept or rejected for a home loan we would provide clear instructions to our model.
-We might include such features as salary, gender, credit score, etc. These features would be used to predict whether an individual person should be accepted or reject for the home loan.
+For example, if we want to predict who will be accepted or rejected for a home loan we would provide clear instructions to our model.
+We might include such features as salary, gender, credit score, etc. These features would be used to predict whether an individual person should be accepted or rejected for the home loan.
 The supervisors in this example or the features (salary, gender, credit score) used to predict the target feature (home loan).

 The target feature can either be a classification or a numeric prediction.
 A classification target feature is a nominal variable such as gender, race, type of car, etc. A classification feature has a limited number of choices or classes that the feature can take.
 In addition, the classes are mutually exclusive.
 At least in machine learning, someone can only be classified as male or female, current algorithms cannot place a person in both classes.